ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 If you program at all, you probably have noticed that no matter which code editor you use, the default editor font will always be a monospace font.
-This kind of fonts enhance readability for coding because it visual aligns each character with equal spacing.
+This kind of fonts enhance readability for coding because it visually aligns each character with equal spacing.
 However, monospace fonts are not suitable for general non-code text reading, as we are actually trained to read and recognize words faster by taking advantage of the differences in character width.